DHATSHETH-ROSHAN/python-_-weather_display/README.md

 ```

 ## Configuration

-OpenWeatherMap API Key:
+OpenWeatherMap API Key

-Register for an API key at OpenWeatherMap.
+If you need to use the OpenWeatherMap fallback, replace the placeholder API key in the code with your own:

 Replace the placeholder "4fdc66bb5ae5f437640e9a50f68fbfa7" in the code with your actual API key.

+Get your API key from OpenWeatherMap.

 ## How to Run
 Clone or download the repository to your local machine.